teambit/docs/docs/building-with-bit/environments.md

 title: Environments
 ---

-import CreateExtensions from '@site/docs/components/extensions/create-extensions.md'

-**Component Development Environment** (or Environment in short) standardize component development and maintanence. **Environment** taketake direct inspiration from `react-scripts`.
+**Component Development Environment** (or Environment in short) standardize component development and maintanence.
+In general it allows you to create components that take direct inspiration from `react-scripts` in how they simplify dev-experience when building components.
-Each component must have an environment configured, this way Bit "knows" how to build, test, lint and document components.

 ## Benefits of Environments